rasoolims/ImageTranslate/README.md

 cat sample/*.id.txt > sample/all.id.txt
 ```

-__2. Train a tokenizer on concatenation of all raw text:__
+__2. Train a tokenizer on the concatenation of all raw text:__

 Now we are ready to train a tokenizer:
 ```bash
 python train_tokenizer.py --data sample/all.id.txt --vocab_size [vocab-size] --model sample/tok
 ```
-The vocab size could be any value but in our paper we used 60000 since the data was big.
+The vocab size could be any value but in our paper, we used 60000 since the data was big.
 For this sample file, try 1000.

 __3. Create binarized files on each raw text:__